sequba/h3mapgen-cellular-terrain/README.md

 ```
 TerrainParams *_neighbourhood(float probability, int threshold, int self_weight=1);
 ```
-- `probability` is a probability of empty square on the initial board before running CA
+- `probability` is a probability of empty cell on the initial board before running CA
-- `threshold` defines the minimum value for the weighted sum (over the nighbourhood) for a square to survive or be born
+- `threshold` defines the minimum value for the weighted sum (over the nighbourhood) for a cell to survive or be born
-- `self_weight` specifies the degree of contribution of the current square's state to the wighted sum
+- `self_weight` specifies the degree of contribution of the current cell's state to the wighted sum